5 Holiday Tips to Make Managing DDI a Little Easier

 The problem is actually not related to DNS access rights as evidenced by the fact that the user was able to create CNAME and MX records in the zone.
 The situation is related more to the way Address Manager relates certain objects to each other.
 In Address Manager, the name portion in a host record is linked to the associated IP address object.
 If sufficient access rights are not assigned to the IP network, the user cannot create the host records.
 After assigning a minimum access right of Add to the parent network, the user will be able to create the host records and the problem will be solved.

-You may have encountered the following situation while modelling your IP address space.
+You may have encountered the following situation while modeling your IP address space.
 Let’s say you manage the 192.168.0.0/16 IP address space and you need to delegate administration of a portion of the space, 192.168.1.0/24, to another user.
 Because you are fairly new to Address Manager, you created both a block and a network representing the 192.168.1.0/24 space.
 While this appeared to work fine, after some time, you realize that the intermediate block offers no additional value and actually forces the user to click an additional unnecessary object when navigating to the network.
 You don’t want to delete the /24 block because that will also delete the network.
-Address Manager includes an IP modelling tool just for this purpose called Merge with Parent.
+Address Manager includes an IP modeling tool just for this purpose called Merge with Parent.

 The Merge with Parent tool removes the intermediate block or blocks with the parent without deleting any child objects such as networks or other blocks.